psu-libraries/psulib_blacklight/README.md

 ## "Blackcat Admin" feature

 The [config](https://rubygems.org/gems/config) gem provides a means for adding ad-hoc config as needed.
-The file `config/settings.yml` is not tracked in git.
-So far 4 settings have been added:
+The file `config/settings.local.yml` is not tracked in git.
+So far 5 settings have been added:

 1. modify the announcement bar (thin bar at top)
 1. put the site in "readonly" (no availability data)
-1. put holds in readonly mode by hiding the I Want It button.
+1. put holds in readonly mode by hiding the I Want It button
+1. put the site in HathiTrust ETAS enabled mode (etas items does not display availability data)
+1. modify the hold button url

 Here is a sample of what the settings.yml file might look like: